top of page

 Session Theft Through Cookie Manipulation

-Cookies help websites remember who you are—but they also create risks.
-If a hacker can intercept these cookies, especially on unencrypted public Wi-Fi networks or through malicious links, they can hijack your session and act as if they’re you—without ever needing your password.
-This method, called cookie hijacking, is increasingly used in targeted attacks.
+Cookies help websites remember you, but they also come with risks.
+If a hacker gets your cookies, especially on unencrypted public Wi-Fi or through harmful links, they can take over your session and pretend to be you, without needing your password.
+This method, called cookie hijacking, is becoming more common in targeted attacks.

 Taking Over Your Phone: SIM Swap Attacks

-Your phone number isn’t just for calls—it’s often tied to important online accounts through SMS-based verification.
-In a SIM swapping attack, hackers trick your mobile carrier into activating your number on a SIM card they control.
-Once they succeed, they can intercept text messages, including security codes, and take control of your accounts.
+Your phone number does more than handle calls.
+It’s also linked to important online accounts through SMS-based verification.
+In a SIM swapping attack, hackers trick your mobile carrier into moving your number to a SIM card they control.
+Once they have your number, they can get your text messages, including security codes, and take over your accounts.

 Impersonation with Deepfake Media

-The rise of deepfake technology has made it easier for hackers to impersonate individuals with stunning realism.
-From mimicking a CEO's voice to fabricating a relative’s face in a video, these manipulated media forms can deceive even trained professionals.
-When used in phishing or voice fraud, deepfakes can be devastatingly effective in stealing data or authorizing false transactions.
+Deepfake technology now makes it easier for hackers to convincingly impersonate people.
+They can copy a CEO’s voice or create a fake video of a family member, and these tricks can fool even experts.
+When used in phishing or voice scams, deepfakes can be very effective for stealing data or getting fake transactions approved.

 Risks from Linked Third-Party Applications